 One of the deadliest diseases caused by rodents, Leptospirosis is a bacterial infection caused by coming into contact with infected water through swimming, wading, or drinking flood water.

-Rat urine and droppings are the usual transmitters of this disease and in a tropical country such as the Philippines, flash floods can increase the risk of contracting this disease.
+Rat urine and droppings are the usual transmitters of this disease and in a tropical country such as the Philippines, flash floods, like the ones mentioned on the site here, can increase the risk of contracting this disease.
 Aside from that, Leptospirosis is a well-known disease worldwide as many cases are reported from this disease.

 In extreme cases where people do not seek treatment, Leptospirosis can lead to more serious diseases such as meningitis, liver failure, respiratory distress, and even death.